kaluzny-konrad/Project-VideoStreamingPlatform-Next-Prisma-Stripe-Uploadthing/README.md

 ### V 0.2

-- [ ] Refactor: Clerk: The prop "afterSignInUrl" is deprecated and should be replaced with the new "fallbackRedirectUrl" or "forceRedirectUrl" props instead.
+- [-] Refactor: Clerk: The prop "afterSignInUrl" is deprecated and should be replaced with the new "fallbackRedirectUrl" or "forceRedirectUrl" props instead.
+Reason: Clerk bug
-- [ ] Refactor: Third-party cookie will be blocked.
+- [-] Refactor: Third-party cookie will be blocked.
 Learn more in the Issues tab.
+Reason: Clerk bug
 - [x] Refactor: The "images.domains" configuration is deprecated.
 Please use "images.remotePatterns" configuration instead.
-- [ ] Feature: auto upload image to course
+- [x] Feature: auto upload image to course
+- [x] Feature: Save course Loading icon

 ### V 0.X